wikimedia/abstract-wikipedia-data-science/report/similarity_analysis.md

 # Types of modules

-Modules are not only functions but also places to store a bit of data, like list pronounciation, longitude-latitude of places etc. Looking at the distribution of the length of modules, we see lots of modules with very large character count.
+Modules are not only functions but also places to store a bit of data, like list of pronounciations, longitude-latitude of places etc. Looking at the distribution of the length of modules, we see lots of modules with very large character count.
 On analysis we find that most of these are infact data modules and not some very large convoluted lua function.
 To find similar modules, we therefore separate data modules and include the option for users to view either all modules, or modules that are only functions.

 Data modules were isolated in this task [T273767](https://phabricator.wikimedia.org/T273767).